morten-pedersen/DND-notes/DND bobil notes.md

 # Magic items wishlist
 ## F
-- cloak of protection
+- cloak of protection *
 - medallion of thoughts
-- periapt of wound closure
-- ring of water walking
+- ring of water walking *
-- slippers of spider climbing
+- slippers of spider climbing *

 ## G
 - boots of levitation
 - bracers of defense
 - cloak of displacement
-- cape of the mountebank
+- cape of the mountebank *
 - cube of force
 - gem of seeing
-- helm of teleport
+- helm of teleport *
 - iron bands of bilarro
 - mantle of spell resistance
 - ring of evasion
 - ring of free action
 - ring of protection
 - ring of resistance
-- ring of spell storing
+- ring of spell storing *
 - robe of eyes
 - rope of entanglement
 - stone of controlling earth elementals